monaAgamal/Invola_assesment/README.md

 - I have used bloc as state management
 - All Exception is handled on Data layer
 - In domain layer Exception is decoded to Failure to be emitted in presentation
+- All colors is collected in one file